 Please note that technical analysis is only part of investment reference, and there is no absolute standard for using numerical values to assess direction.
 The results are for reference only, and we are not responsible for the accuracy of the indicator calculations and summaries.

-The current institutional shareholding score of General Electric Co is 7.00, ranking 20/69 in the Aerospace & Defense industry.
-The latest institutional shareholding proportion is 81.97%, representing a quarter-over-quarter increase of 1.41%.
+The current institutional shareholding score of General Electric Co is 7.00, ranking 21 out of 70 in the Aerospace & Defense industry.
+The latest institutional shareholding proportion is 80.08%, representing a quarter-over-quarter decrease of 2.31%.
 The largest institutional shareholder is The Vanguard, holding a total of 91.57M shares, representing 8.68% of shares outstanding, with 2.79% increase in holdings.

-The current risk assessment score of General Electric Co is 9.57, ranking 4/69 in the Aerospace & Defense industry.
+The U.S. Dollar Index is currently in a neutral state, which has a neutral effect on the Aerospace & Defense domestic-focused industry.
+The Dollar Index (DXY) measures the value of the U.S. dollar against a basket of major currencies, including the euro, yen, pound sterling, Canadian dollar, Swedish krona, and Swiss franc.
+The current risk assessment score of General Electric Co is 8.87, ranking 10 out of 70 in the Aerospace & Defense industry.
 The company's beta value is 1.42.
 This indicates that the stock tends to outperform the index during upward trending markets but experiences larger declines during downward trending markets.